ddev/ddev/docs/users/troubleshooting.md

 nginx   5234     root   46u  IPv4  13913      0t0  TCP *:http (LISTEN)
 ```

-As you see, the command that's running is listed, and its pid.
-You then need to use the appropriate technique to stop the other server.
+The resulting output displays which command is running and its pid.
+Choose the appropriate method to stop the other server.

 We welcome your [suggestions](https://github.com/drud/ddev/issues/new) based on other issues you've run into and your troubleshooting technique.